bbtk421/c--course-work/README.md

 # C# Projects

 These are some small projects I made in C# and .NET Framework/Core.
+Through my studies I become familiar to proficient in Databases via SQL and Enitity and the creation of MVC applications.

 ## Projects: